vikingair/morfi/README.md

 the users focus.

-* `required`: A boolean which indicates if the value `undefined` for "phone" would surpass all validations on that field.
+* `required`: A boolean which indicates if the value `undefined` for "phone" would pass all validations on that field.
 If not the value is treated as required.

 The above example shows a `Form` with a single `Field`.